ncihtan/htan-portal/README.md

 ## Backend
 All data is coming from [Synapse](https://www.synapse.org/).
 We have a Python script that generates a JSON file that contains all the metadata.
 There is currently no backend, it's a fully static site i.e. all filtering happens on the frontend.

+## Testing

+There are currently no automated tests, other than building the project, so be careful when merging to master

 ## Getting Started

 First, run the development server: